This article was last updated on: October 2018

 I suppose that things are this way in part due to political influence as it’s no secret how tied Colombia is to the United States in politics and culture.
 And in part, because whatever little the local mass media speak about those places is always something bad, more or less the same thing foreign mass media does with Colombia.

 So there you will understand, my fellow Colombians, how wrong that is, even if the few things they broadcast are not necessarily outright lies.

 Indeed, all the shit in the world happens in Colombia, but it’s not the only thing going on.
 The same thing happens with the rest of the countries.

 I guess another part of this could be linked to a lack of curiosity, something present in a lot of people here.
 They don’t make any effort to see beyond what is said to them or what their eyes can see.

 The situation of Colombia being close culturally with the United States does not seem like a bad thing to me.
-I do not have much against the United States or the west in general.
+I don’t have anything against the United States or the West in general.

 But I have been curious about the rest of the world.
-To know it, to have a first hand account of how things are, and form my own opinions of things within what’s workable in my own ignorance, and with the resources I have at hand.
+To know it, to have a first-hand account of how things are, and form my own opinions of things within the limits of my own ignorance and the resources I have at hand.

-Things being so, something I had always wanted to do was go to North Korea before there is a nuclear war and the country stops existing altogether, and all of us with it.
-And see one of the few countries remaining of a past world, a world that for me did not even exist because when communism in general disappeared I was but a toddler with no awareness of those things.
+Within that context, something I had always wanted to do was going to North Korea before there is a nuclear war and the country stops existing altogether, and all of us with it.
+And be able to see one of the few countries remaining of a past world, a world that did not even exist for me because when communism in general disappeared I was but a toddler with no awareness of those things.